What is Social Prescribing?

-Social prescribing is a means of enabling GPs, nurses, and other primary care professionals to refer people to a range of non-clinical services.
+Social prescribing, sometimes referred to as community referral, is a means of enabling GPs, nurses, and other primary care professionals to refer people to local, non-medical services.

-We provide a Social Prescribing Link Worker to work with people over the age of 18 in the local community.
+We provide a Link Worker to support people over the age of 18 in the local community.

 Social Prescribing helps people to: